Blosc/bloscpack/README.md

 * since we now have potentially small chunks, the progressbar becomes relevant again
 * set the default chunk-size to 1MB
-* make the chunk-size benchmark go from 0.1MB to 64M or something like that

 ## ∴ Changelog